-- If the complaint has no merit, the State Court Administrator or the administrator's designee shall forward a draft finding to the chair of the Certified Court Interpreter Advisory Committee.
+- If the complaint has no merit, the State Court Administrator or the administrator's designee may forward a draft finding to the chair of the Certified Court Interpreter Advisory Committee.
 Upon acceptance of the initial draft finding that there is no merit to the complaint by the chair, the finding dismissing the complaint shall be mailed to the complainant and a copy thereof to the interpreter. - If further review is required, the interpreter will be provided with written notice of the allegations and asked to provide a written response to the complaint within 21 days of receipt of this notification.
-Upon receipt of the interpreter's response, the chair of the Committee shall appoint a three-member Review Panel (at least one member of the panel must be a Nevada certified or registered interpreter), which shall meet within 45 days to review the materials received from the complainant and from the interpreter to determine whether further action is required.
-The Review Panel may consider information obtained from sources other than the complaint and response.
-If the complaint is found to be insufficient, the complaint shall be dismissed, and the complainant and the interpreter shall be so notified. - If sufficient cause is found, or if no response is filed by the interpreter, the Review Panel shall determine what further action is required.
-The Review Panel may set a hearing to review the complaint or review the matter by considering the information as submitted.
+Upon receipt of the interpreter's response, the chair of the Committee may appoint a three-member review panel (at least one member of the panel must be a Nevada certified or registered interpreter), which shall meet within 45 days to review the materials received from the complainant and from the interpreter to determine whether further action is required.
+The review panel may consider information obtained from sources other than the complaint and response.
+If the complaint is found to be insufficient, the complaint shall be dismissed, and the complainant and the interpreter shall be notified. - If sufficient cause is found, or if no response is filed by the interpreter, the review panel shall determine what further action is required.
+The review panel may set a hearing to review the complaint or review the matter by considering the information as submitted.
 If a hearing is set, the interpreter shall be notified by certified mail of the time and date of the hearing, which shall be set no later than 60 days after a determination that sufficient cause exists. - Efforts to resolve the complaint informally may be initiated by any of the parties to the complaint at any time.
-Any resolution reached must be submitted to the chair of the Committee for approval.
-Upon approval of any resolution reached informally, or subsequent to any review without a hearing, the Review Panel will notify the complainant and the court interpreter of its decision in writing. - All hearings will be reported or recorded electronically and shall be private and confidential except upon request of the interpreter facing the allegations.
+Any resolution reached must be submitted to the State Court Administrator for approval.
+Upon approval of any resolution reached informally, or after any review without any hearing, the review panel will notify the complainant and the court interpreter of its decision in writing.

+- All hearings will be reported or recorded electronically and shall be private and confidential except upon the request of the interpreter facing the allegations.
 Strict rules of evidence shall not apply.
-The Review Panel may, in its discretion, call witnesses, consider or clarify any evidence presented

-(including affidavits), giving such evidence the weight it deems appropriate.
+The review panel may, in its discretion, call witnesses, consider or clarify any evidence presented (including affidavits), giving such evidence the weight it deems appropriate.
 The interpreter may be represented by counsel at his/her own expense, and shall be able to testify, comment on the allegations, present evidence, and call witnesses.
-Testimony shall be under oath.

-• If the Review Panel finds that there is clear and convincing evidence that the court interpreter has violated the Code of Professional Responsibility for these reasons for discipline as set forth in paragraph 1 hereof, it shall impose such discipline or sanctions as it may deem appropriate.
+Testimony shall be under oath. - If the review panel finds that there is clear and convincing evidence that the court interpreter has violated the Code of Professional Responsibility for these reasons for discipline as set forth in paragraph 1 hereof, it shall impose such discipline or sanctions as it may deem appropriate.